Semaglutide Benefits

 New England Journal of Medicine, 2021 · PMID: 33567185

-Participants lost an average of 14.9% of body weight over 68 weeks compared to 2.4% with placebo.
+Participants (n=1,961) lost an average of 14.9% of body weight over 68 weeks compared to 2.4% with placebo.
 One-third of participants lost more than 20% of their body weight.
+GI side effects were the most common reason for discontinuation (7%).

 Two-Year Effects of Semaglutide in Adults with Overweight or Obesity (STEP 5)